By Brooke Tanner, real estate agent and Real Estate Express Alum

 When I first started in real estate, I had a client that took up so much of my time looking at houses that didn’t match what they initially told me they were looking for.
 They would put in low ball offers and they would always get rejected.
 I expressed my concerns regarding this with my client and they told me “if you don’t want to write the offer for me, I will find someone that will.”
 Why didn’t I say that would be fine and politely end our relationship?
 I felt that the customer is always right, and I needed to do what they asked in order to make that commission.
 Now looking back, I had other clients I could have been working for, I could have been with my family and friends.
 Don’t waste your human resources, you are valuable and shouldn’t be taken advantage of.
 You will get more clients that you click with and it will make your new career much more fulfilling.

-About the Author: Brooke Tanner is a real estate agent at Coldwell Banker Schmidt in West Michigan with over 20 years of customer service experience.
+About the Author: Brooke Tanner is Real Estate Express alum and real estate agent at Coldwell Banker Schmidt in West Michigan with over 20 years of customer service experience.
 She strives to be the best resource and trusted advisor for all buyers and sellers by staying on top of industry changes and trends.